we3lab/wwtp-energy-tariffs/README.md

 Besides the assumptions made for every facility laid out in the Methods section, many utilities had nuanced rates which required further simplifying assumptions.
 These assumptions are cataloged in WWTP_Billing_Assumptions.xlsx, which has two worksheets: ‘Electric’ and ‘Gas’.
 Both have a new assumption on each row and identical columns:
 -	Assumptions: explanation of the assumption the authors made in determining the correct rate structure for these facilities
 -	CWNS_No_1, CWNS_No_2, …, CWNS_No_14: list of facilities for which this assumption applies.
 “ALL” indicates the assumption was applied to all facilities.

+## Reference List
+There is a list of all the original rate schedules and tariffs used to compile this dataset, which includes the following information:
+- Document Title: Name of the document being referenced
+- Utility: Utility which published this tariff
+- Day Filed: Day on which this tariff was filed (if known)
+- Month Filed: Month in which this tariff was filed (if known)
+- Year Filed: Year in which this tariff was filed (if known)
+- Day Effective: Day on which this tariff became effective (if known)
+- Month Effective: Month in which this tariff became effective (if known)
+- Year Effective: Year in which this tariff became effective (if known)
+- Day Accessed: Day on which this tariff was downloaded
+- Month Accessed: Month in which this tariff was downloaded
+- Year Accessed: Year in which this tariff was downloaded
+- Relevant CWNS Numbers: List of facilities to which this tariff applies
+- URL: Link to the original document in this repository in PDF, Excel, or Word format

 ## Dummy Energy Data
 One week of sample energy data at 15-minute timescales is copied for a year to be used by `sample_usage.py`.